Access to content

 …

-An 18th-century manor house set in a peaceful hamlet in the Seine-et-Marne region, close to la Ferté Gaucher, and apprximately an hour from Paris. ther proximité to Provins, a popular tourist destination offering visitors an immersion in medieval history and culture.
+An 18th-century manor house set in a peaceful hamlet in the Seine-et-Marne region, close to la Ferté Gaucher, and apprximately an hour from Paris and one hour from airport Charles de Gaulle. ther proximité to Provins, a popular tourist destination offering visitors an immersion in medieval history and culture.
 Its architectural style is influenced by contemporary trends and regional characteristics.
 It evokes the timeless charm and understated elegance of its era, harmoniously integrated into its rural surroundings.
 The manor's delicate, well-balanced facade features classical symmetry with evenly-spaced windows.
 The gently sloping roofs are typical of the region, covered with terracotta tiles, adding a touch of elegant rusticity to the ensemble.
 Beams and interior shutters in some rooms, as well as large fireplaces, some with overmantels, stand proudly in each room, evoking a warm, welcoming atmosphere and testifying to the craftsmanship of the period.
 The interior spaces on three levels are generous and bright, with tiled floors on the ground floor.
 The first floor has five bedrooms and bathroom facilities.
 The second level comprises five attic bedrooms in need of renovation.
 A lawned courtyard links the various buildings and its fully-enclosed garden park, creating a haven of peace where time seems to stand still.
 In short, this manor house embodies the harmony between classical architecture and rural charm, offering an elegant and peaceful retreat in a picturesque setting just an hour from Paris.
 The outbuildings, with their orangery and magnificent oak beams, offer a multitude of possibilities for conversion into apartments, guest rooms, workshops, garages for classic cars, or even others.
 For car enthusiasts, a famous racetrack is just ten kilometers away.
 All shops and amenities are about 8 km away in the commune of La Ferté Gaucher.
-Sale price including fees: 895 000 euros Fees at vendor's expense Energy class : F Climate class : F Estimated annual energy costs for standard use: between 10 850 euros and 14 740 euros per year.
+Energy class : F Climate class : F Estimated annual energy costs for standard use: between 10 850 euros and 14 740 euros per year.
 Prices indexed to January 1, 2021.
 Excessive energy consumption: Class F. As of January 1, 2028, the performance level is between classes A and E. Information on the risks to which this property is exposed is available on the Géorisques website: georisques.gouv.fr

 …